MicroEJ/docs/Tutorials/tutorialJsonParser.rst

 .. code:: Java

+	/*
+	 * Java
+	 *
-	// Copyright (c) 2014, IS2T All rights reserved.
+	 * Copyright  2014-2020 MicroEJ Corp.
+All rights reserved.
-	// Use of this source code is governed by a BSD-style license that can be found at http://www.is2t.com/open-source-bsd-license/. package com.is2t.json.examples;
+	 * Use of this source code is governed by a BSD-style license that can be found at http://www.is2t.com/open-source-bsd-license/.
+	 * MicroEJ Corp.
+PROPRIETARY.
+Use is subject to license terms.
+	 */
+	package com.is2t.json.examples;

 	import java.io.DataInputStream;